shrub-finance/shrub-finance/Readme.md

     yarn hh:test                        # Run contract tests
-    yarn hh:gas                         # Run tests with a gas report yarn hh:coverage                    # Run coverage on contract tests yarn hh:fundAccounts                # Script to fund account[0] and account[1] and deposit ETH and FK into shrub contract yarn hh:maker                       # Script to generate orders using announce yarn hh:console                     # Console connected to the localhost blockchain (web3 and ethers available along with top level await)
+    yarn hh:gas                         # Run tests with a gas report yarn hh:coverage                    # Run coverage on contract tests yarn hh:fundAccounts                # Script to fund account[0] and account[1] and deposit MATIC and SUSD into shrub contract yarn hh:maker                       # Script to generate orders using announce yarn hh:console                     # Console connected to the localhost blockchain (web3 and ethers available along with top level await)